Alfresco/alfresco-content-app/README.md

 Please include a clear description, steps to reproduce and screenshots where appropriate.All issues will be reviewed; bugs will be categorized if reproducible and enhancement/feature suggestions will be considered against existing priorities if the use case serves a general-purpose need.

 #### Features added in the latest release
+* Application Extensibility	- first phase of extensibilty, see [Documentation](https://alfresco.github.io/alfresco-content-app/#/extending) for details.
+* Sharing Files - activate and deactivate shared file links.
 * Commenting - View and add comments to files and folders.
-* Sharing Files - activate and deactivate shared file links.
 * Permissions - update file and folder permissions.
-* Application Extensibility	- first phase of extensibilty
 * Print - print action from the file viewer
 * Improved UX - single click to open folders and files, and right click actions menu

-For more information please refer to the [release notes](https://github.com/Alfresco/alfresco-content-app/releases)
+Please refer to the [release notes](https://github.com/Alfresco/alfresco-content-app/releases) for details of all changes.

 #### High level features planned for H2 2018 (July - December)
 * Library Management - create, find, join and manage file libraries.